Learn the simple process for updating an old bookcase and how to paint laminate furniture.

 I applied 2 coats of paint, letting the first dry about an hour before applying the second.

 The result was a smooth, slightly glossy finish, so much better than fake wood brown.

 Next up was the back of the bookcase.
 On this piece and most inexpensive bookshelves, you have a piece of flimsy wood that is nailed to the back.
 I removed this and covered it with a bold wrapping paper.

 I bought this paper on clearance many January’s ago intending to use it the next Christmas.
 It’s so pretty but just never got around to using it.
 It is extra wide and perfect for this project.

 It was destined to be a focal point in the playroom.

 I laid a long piece of wrapping paper on the floor and laid my backing on top.
 Then I “wrapped” the back and secured the edges with hot glue.

-Then I reattached the back, mounted the shelves, and the bookcase was ready for the room.
+I reattached the back of the bookcase using small nails around the entire perimeter.
+Then I mounted the shelves, and the bookcase was ready for the room.